tympollack/n-cube/README.md

 ___
 ### Version History
+* 3.4.33
+ * Added NCubeManager.getReferenceAxes(appId), which returns all the NCube/Axis pairings as List<AxisRef>.
+AxisRef contains the source (pointing) appId, cube name, and axis name, as well as the target app, version, cube name, and axis name, plus the optional transformation reference info.
 * 3.4.32
  * New at() and go() APIs available on the NCubeGroovyExpression (cell).
 These allow you to target n-cubes in other applications without referencing the NCubeManager.
  * Synchronization lifted for URL resource fetching (the serialization portion).
 The resolution of the URL (relative to absolute) remains synchronized per URL String interned, e.g. parallel on different URLs, serial on a given URL.